Bob Biswas: Abhishek Bachchan To Star In 'Kahaani' Spin-off; Shah Rukh Khan To Produce

 Sujoy Ghosh tweeted, "need your blessings and good wishes...and a minute of your time 😃#BobBiswas." (sic)

-For those who ain't aware, Bob Biswas was the name of the fictional contract-killer played by Sashwata Chaterjee in 'Kahaani'.
+For those who ain't aware, Bob Biswas was the name of the fictional contract-killer played by Sashwata Chatterjee in 'Kahaani'.
 His trademark dialogue, "Nomoshkar...ek minute," before whipping out his gun and finishing off his victim, became quite popular when the film released.
 It would be quite interesting to watch Abhishek Bachchan bringing his own twist to 'Bob Biswas'.

 Helmed by Diya Annapurna Ghosh, 'Bob Biswas' is slated to hit the shooting floors in 2020.